Sara Gilbert Says Goodbye To ‘The Talk’ In Tears After Nine Years With The CBS Show

 Sara Gilbert is moving on from The Talk, her television home for the past nine years.

 Her last episode, which has been pre-taped, will air on August 2.
-All kinds of emotions come out as the entire panel bids Gilbert adieu, stating that she won’t be too far away since she will remain a producer on the CBS daytime program.
+All kinds of emotions will come out as the entire panel bids Gilbert adieu, stating that she won’t be too far away since she will remain a producer on the CBS daytime program.

-In one preview The Talk shared on Instagram, Sara broke down in tears while telling cohorts Sharon Osbourne, Cheryl Underwood, Eve and Carrie Ann Inaba that she has “so much gratitude” all of them.
+In one preview The Talk shared on Instagram, Sara broke down in tears while telling cohorts Sharon Osbourne, Cheryl Underwood, Eve, and Carrie Ann Inaba that she has “so much gratitude” all of them.

-The last day will be spent honoring Sara who Julie Chen named as being the person who came up with the idea for the popular program.
+The last day will be spent honoring Sara, who Julie Chen named as being the person who came up with the idea for the popular program.

 While looking back to the program’s early days, Sara spoke up, saying, “I am so not a talk show host.”

-The 44-year-old sitcom star-mogul has endured, becoming one of the favorite commentators on The Talk.
+She proved herself wrong, as the 44-year-old sitcom star-mogul has endured, becoming one of the favorite commentators on The Talk.

-Preview clips from the show slated for August 2 indicate that viewers will be able to enjoy some of the bloopers that have occurred over the years.
+Preview clips from the show indicate that viewers will be able to enjoy some of the bloopers that have occurred over the years.

-The YouTube video, which is a little more than four minutes long, shows Sarah getting picked up and carried by Adam Lambert and riding on Big Bang Theory‘s Johnny Galecki’s back.
+The YouTube video, which is a little more than four minutes long, shows Sarah getting picked up and carried by Adam Lambert and riding on Big Bang Theory star Johnny Galecki’s back.
 She also had a pie shoved into her face and when Cheryl cozied up to her friend, Sarah jokingly said, “Don’t get too close.”

 Then there was the time Sarah told the world and her colleagues that she was pregnant.
 Cue the happy tears.